Tax Administration

 An appeal can be made against an assessment.
 However, the assessed tax liability must generally be paid.
 The grounds of appeal must be set out and outstanding returns must generally be delivered.

-Appeals on the specified grounds may be made against assessments raised in the case of failure to deliver unsatisfactory returns only if the return is deliberate and the amount paid on the assessment at least equal to the liability.
+Appeals on the specified grounds may be made against assessments raised in the case of failure to deliver unsatisfactory returns only if the return is deliberate and the amount paid on the assessment is at least equal to the liability.
 If the assessment was based on part recurrence, but

 There is no appeal against a notice of preliminary tax or against items based on accepted details or agreed points.

-Where an assessment is made before that date for preliminary tax.
-It is due no date for preliminary tax that is made of the about an preliminary tax has been paid the balance payable is jailed in the case of companies one month from the date of assessment on the return filing date for accounting periods and for income-tax worker returned to be delivered to buy a first October provided the amount or provided the final liability over amount paid by 31st of October is no greater than €635 and 5% of tax payable or €3175 if less.
-The extra tax is due and payable by 31st of December.
+Where a preliminary tax has been paid, the balance is payable in the case of companies one month from the date of assessment on the return filing date for accounting periods and for income-tax workers returned to be delivered to buy a first October provided the amount or provided the final liability over the amount paid by 31st of October is no greater than €635 and 5% of tax payable or €3175 if less.
+The extra tax is due and payable by the 31st of December.

 The following parties must make returns in respect of monies paid to third parties and may have an obligation to withhold tax and pay it as part of their return